Jerzy97/MSSSM-Fall16---DErrico-Brunner/README.md

 ## General Introduction

-In our project we want to model the stability of an existing state, given a specific level of

-This project deals with the stability of an existing state.
-In partiuclar we want to model the dynamics that arise from the coexisting of two actors.
-The central government on the one hand, and on the other its civils.
-While the government is responsible for building and maintaining infrastructure

-One of the key tasks for a government, when maintaining the stability of a state
+When delving among some history books, one certainly comes across uncountable pages about revolutions.
+In the case of many of them a precursor was some kind of civil resistance against the prevailing authority - a rebellion.
+Within this project we want to investigate the dynamics of such a rebellion, which, besides some factors like for instance spill-over effects, when there's a rebellion in neighbor countries, mainly depends on the interaction of two actors.
+On the one hand the authority itself, represented by a number of institutions, which we will narrow down to one - the police - while on the other hand there are the citizens.

+Building on models that implemented just that we want to extend this simulation, by giving the authority more options of interaction, i.e. the citizens grievance apparently depends on the distance - in a sense of preferences (Alesina, Reich) - between citizen and government.
+That distance can be reduced by an act of homogenization, as it can be achieved by investing in infrastruture.

 ## The Model

-The dynamical agent-based model:

-1) ACTORS
+1. ACTORS

+There are two kind of actors
+- Agents (citizens)
-there are two kind of actors: agents (citizens) and forces of central authority (cops)
+- Forces of central authority (cops)

-2) PARAMETERS
+2. PARAMETERS

-- H:	agent perceived hardship from government
+- H: Agent's perceived hardship from government
 H = [0%,100%]

-- L:	agent perceived legitimacy of government
+- L: Agent's perceived legitimacy of government
 L = [0%,100%]
 	L proportional to I

 - G:	agent's level of grievance (sense of injustice)